PietroFilippo/Genshin-Repertoire-of-Myriad-Melodies/README.md

 ## Setup

-### 1. Flash the Arduino *(skip if you'll use software mode)*
+### 1. Flash the Arduino *(optional — software mode is the default)*

-If you only plan to use **software** input mode (set the Input dropdown to "Software (Win32 SendInput)" in the UI), skip this step entirely — no hardware is involved.
+The bot ships with the **software** input backend selected by default; you don't need to flash anything to get the rhythm bot, album auto-clicker, or menu-driven macros working.

-If you want the Arduino backend:
+Flash the Leonardo only if you want the Arduino backend (combat-input macros, or hardware-HID resilience):

 1. Open `arduino/rhythm_controller/rhythm_controller.ino` in the Arduino IDE.
 2. Select **Tools → Board → Arduino Leonardo** (or your specific ATmega32u4 board).